georglind/georglind.github.com/source/_posts/2015-09-22-nonstandard-analysis.markdown

 categories: [Mathematics, Education]
 ---

 Physicists!
 We deal with mathematics on a needs come, needs serve basis.
-We regularly divide with infinitesimals, exchange the order of integration and differentiation, sum part of an infinite series.
+We regularly divide with infinitesimals, exchange the order of integration and differentiation and sum part of an infinite series.
 Rigor is dead and buried as long as we end up with meaningful and useful answers!

-The road to becoming a theoretical physics includes numerous math courses: Algebra, Measure theory, Geometry, and&hellip; Analysis.
-Mathematical analysis investigates mathematical functions, derivatives and integration, and they deal with the infinitely small.
+The road to becoming a theoretical physicist includes numerous math courses: Algebra, Measure theory, Geometry, and&hellip; Analysis.
+Mathematical analysis investigates mathematical functions, derivatives and integration and they deal with the infinitely small.

-Historically, the idea of taking something small but finite and turning it infinitely small, has been employed by many mathematicians throughout the ages, including [Archimedes](https://en.wikipedia.org/wiki/The_Method_of_Mechanical_Theorems), [Fermat](https://en.wikipedia.org/wiki/Adequality), [Euler](https://en.wikipedia.org/wiki/Introductio_in_analysin_infinitorum), Bolzano, and Cauchy.
-Its greatest achievement was the development of calculus, where Newton and especially Leibniz introduced positive quantities smaller than any real number and called them "fluxions" or "inifinitesimals".
+Historically, the idea of taking something small but finite and turning it infinitely small has been employed by many mathematicians throughout the ages, including [Archimedes](https://en.wikipedia.org/wiki/The_Method_of_Mechanical_Theorems), [Fermat](https://en.wikipedia.org/wiki/Adequality), [Euler](https://en.wikipedia.org/wiki/Introductio_in_analysin_infinitorum), Bolzano, and Cauchy.
+The greatest product of this idea was the development of calculus, where Newton and especially Leibniz introduced positive quantities smaller than any real number and called them "fluxions" or "inifinitesimals".

-It was those infinitesimals, which made serious formalistic mathematicians, aka David Hilbert, uneasy.
-Infinity is not even part of the real numbers, and infinitesimals are certainly *not*.
+But, infinitesimals made serious formalistic mathematicians, aka David Hilbert, uneasy.
+Infinity and infinitesimals are not even real numbers.
 So, how can we do calculations with numbers that do not exist?
-It was Karl Weierstrass, who in the end followed up on the work of [Bolzano](https://en.wikipedia.org/wiki/Bernard_Bolzano#Mathematics).
-He got completely away with the infinitesimals and instead introduced the concept of limits, and the method of epsilon-delta reasoning.
+It was Karl Weierstrass, who followed up on the work of [Bolzano](https://en.wikipedia.org/wiki/Bernard_Bolzano#Mathematics), and got completely away with the infinitesimals and instead introduced the concept of limits and the method of epsilon-delta reasoning.

-Weierstrass performed a great feat, and it is currently being celebrated in every calculus textbook, and in many course Analysis-101 courses.
+Weierstrass performed a great feat, and it is currently being celebrated in every calculus textbook and in many Analysis-101 courses.
 However, I'm sure that most people have felt that this rigid approach to calculus could not be the full story.
-How could a successful tool like calculus have been built on such a shaky ground?
-And then stood there majestically for centuries until somebody eventually took the time to secure the foundations?
-And how could all the physics shortcuts work out?
+How was a successful tool like calculus built on such a shaky ground?
+And how did it manage to stand there majestically for centuries until somebody eventually took the time to secure the foundations?
+And how could all our physics shortcuts work out?

-[Abraham Robinson](https://en.wikipedia.org/wiki/Abraham_Robinson) was the first to seriously consider taking infinitesimals seriously.
+[Abraham Robinson](https://en.wikipedia.org/wiki/Abraham_Robinson) was the first to consider taking infinitesimals seriously.
 He expanded the field of real numbers by including unlimited numbers and the infinitesimal numbers.
 Such an expansion is in need of a fancy name, and today it is known as the *field of the hyperreal*.
-We are going to take a close look at it, based on the most common construction from something called *ultrafilters*.
+We are going to take a close look at it, following the most common approach based on something called *ultrafilters*.

 ## Ultrafilters

-In order to construct the hyperreals, the concept of *ultrafilters* will come in handy.
+For the construction of the hyperreals we need *ultrafilters*.
+They will help us ensure that the hyperreals is a well-ordered field of numbers.

 And **no**, I have no idea why they are called ultrafilters&hellip;

 {% img center /files/nonstandard_analysis/ultrafilter.png 'Ultrafilter' 'Ultrafilter' %}